cedar-policy/cedar-docs/docs/collections/_policies/syntax-operators.md

 **Usage:** `<entity> is <entity-type>`

-Boolean operator that evaluates to `true` if the left operand is an entity that has the specified entity type and evaluates to `false` if the left operand is an entity that does not have the specified entity type.
+boolean operator that evaluates to `true` if the left operand is an entity that has the specified entity type and evaluates to `false` if the left operand is an entity that does not have the specified entity type.
 Evaluating (and validating) an `is` expression where the type of an expression that is not an entity results in an error.
 Validation can also fail if the RHS is not a known entity type (given in the schema).

 Using `is` is helpful when knowing the type of an entity ensures that it has particular attributes or entity relationships.
 For example, suppose that for requests with action `Action::"view"`, the `principal` always has type `User`, but the `resource` could have type `Photo` or type `User`, and only entities of type `Photo` have an `owner` attribute.
 Then we might write the following policy.